• Skip to primary navigation

 I substitute pure cane sugar for white sugar in all my recipes.
 It works the same and is healthier for you.

 You can substitute the butter and just use oil, and you can also add some chopped pecans for extra texture and flavor.
-Or substitute raisins for the chocolate chips.
+Substitute raisins for the chocolate chips, or add craisins and white chocolate chips.

 If you won't get these bars eaten within a few days, freeze some for later.
 Then remove them from the freezer to thaw about 30 minutes before you want to eat them.